When Is the Best Time to Post on Facebook in 2023?

 User Behavior

 User behavior is a great way to help you understand when to share content on social media.
 Often, each platform’s analytics can give you insight into when your followers are spending the most time online.
-For example, if your audience is most active at 10 p.m., you’ll want to take that into consideration for your posts.
+For example, if your audience is most active at 10 p.m., you’ll want to consider that for your posts.
 The more you learn about your audience, the more you can refine your posting times.

 Engagement Trends